khansen/gbdev/articles/porting-nes-sound-engine/index.md

 [YouTube channel](https://www.youtube.com/@notube4me/videos)) was ported to the Game Boy.

+You can find a video version of this article [on YouTube](https://www.youtube.com/watch?v=wAKbWo5_Q7E).

 The NES sound engine has largely remained unchanged the last 20 years.
 (Its origins can be traced back to circa 1999; the first implementation was written for the [X816 assembler](https://www.zophar.net/utilities/nesdev/x816-assembler.html),